fpco/inline-c/README.md

 Everything beyond the base functionality provided by `inline-c` is specified in a structure that we call "`Context`".
-From a user perspective, if we want to use anything but the default context (`baseCtx`), before using any of the facilities provided by `inline-c` we must specify the `Context` we want to use using the `setContext` function.
+From a user perspective, if we want to use anything but the default context (`baseCtx`), we must set the `Context` explicitely using the `setContext` function.
+The next two sections include several examples.

-Specifically, the `Context` allows to extend `inline-c` to support
+The `Context` allows to extend `inline-c` to support

 * Custom C types beyond the basic ones;
 * And [additional anti-quoters](#more-anti-quoters).

-`Context`s can be composed using their `Monoid` instance, as we will see in the next section.
+`Context`s can be composed using their `Monoid` instance.

 Ideally a `Context` will be provided for each C library that should be used with `inline-c`, so that the user will simply use that, or combine multiple ones if multiple libraries are to be used.
-See the following section for examples using a `Context` tailored for a library -- in this case NAG.
+See the [section about NAG](#using-inline-c-with-nag) for examples using a `Context` tailored for a library.

 For information regarding how to define `Context`s, see the Haddock docs for `Language.C.Inline.Context`.